-MicroStrategy Trades at an Unjustifiable Premium to Bitcoin: Kerrisdale Capital
+MicroStrategy Slumps 14% After Short Seller Says Stock Trades at an Unjustifiable Premium to Bitcoin

 “The days when MicroStrategy shares represented a rare, unique way to gain access to bitcoin are long over,” the note said, adding that “bitcoin is now easily obtainable through brokerages, crypto exchanges and more recently low fee exchange-traded products (ETPs) and exchange-traded funds (ETFs).”

 MicroStrategy didn’t respond to a request for comment before publication.
-The shares fell about 3%.

 Kerrisdale isn't the only investor selling shares of MicroStrategy short.
 Total short interest in crypto stocks is $10.7 billion, with MicroStrategy and Coinbase (COIN) making up 84% of the bearish bets, according to a report from S3 Partners.

-Note: UPDATE (March 28, 15:21 UTC): Updates headline and story throughout to include share price move, company valuation.